I recommend Fotor for all my photo editing needs. All opinions expressed below are my own.

 This New Year, I've decided to make a project of recreating a lot of old recipes here on the site.
 Like most other bloggers can probably relate, sometimes I scroll through my earlier posts and shake my head.
 Other times, I laugh.
 Living the Gourmet has certainly come a long way throughout the years and I am proud of those old recipes because they got me to where I am today.

-It’s hard to believe, I’ve been at this for almost 10 years come October.
+It's hard to believe, I've been at this for almost 10 years come October.
 A lot of what I have learned is from my own trial and error, and of course hours upon hours of research.
-With today’s technology, you can teach yourself just about anything.
+With today's technology, you can teach yourself just about anything, from enhancing food photography to compiling your very own e-cookbook.

 Over the years, many of you have wondered and asked about our photography and we've never really had the chance to address it, so today I wanted to show you how we take and edit our photos.